The Gambling Law Review: India

 (b) in any enclosure where such race is to be run, and sanction of the Provincial Government set apart from the purpose, but does not include a lottery.

-The exception created in the gambling acts and the Supreme Court case of Dr KR Lakshmanan v.
-State of Tamil Nadu have crystallised the legal position of horse racing and wagering on horse racing.
-The 11 states that allow horse-race betting are Andhra Pradesh, Assam, Delhi, Haryana, Karnataka, Maharashtra, Meghalaya, Punjab, Tamil Nadu, Uttar Pradesh and West Bengal.
+The states and union territories that allow horse-race betting are Telangana, Assam, Delhi, Haryana, Karnataka, Maharashtra, Meghalaya, Punjab, Tamil Nadu, Uttar Pradesh and West Bengal.
 However, active horse racing currently takes place at the turf clubs in Bangalore, Chennai, Delhi, Hyderabad, Kolkata, Mumbai, Mysore, Pune and Ooty.

 Prize competitions in India are regulated under the Prize Competitions Act 1955.
 'Prize competition' has been defined under Section 2(d) of the said Act: